gathering/tgno-frontend/DEVELOPMENT.md

 5. Run `pnpm dev`
 6. Frontend should now be available on `localhost:4321` serving content from `https://dev.tg.no`

+We use [husky](https://typicode.github.io/husky/) pre-commit for making sure all code conforms to the same formatting.
+This happens automatically on commit after this first time setup, if it doesn't work try a fresh `pnpm install`

 ## Using local backend

 Same procedure as above, but with a few extra steps: